uikit/uikit-site/docs/pages/less.md

 ## Build a UIkit theme

 If you have chosen option 1 and installed the complete UIkit sources, you can use the included build files and add your own custom theme.
 You can start by copying the included example theme or by creating your own theme from scratch.
-If you have chosen option 2, you can choose your own file structure because you are simply importing UIkit in your own project.
+If you have chosen option 2 and installed the Bower package, you can setup your own file structure because you are simply importing UIkit in your own project.

 Inside the UIkit folder, create a `/custom` directory, which will contain all of your custom themes.